Stuycs-K/project03-final-10-pany-wus-lil/DEVLOG.md

 ### 2024-01-11 - Distribute cards + remove
 Since I was unable to send the list of cards through the socket to the client, I decided to just let the client make 7 random cards (BUG: cards appear after joining immediately).
 In the same manner, I decided to let the client remove/play the card they want.
 If the client cannot play the card (because they don't have it), they are prompted over and over until they enter a card that they do have. ~ 1.5 hours

-### 2024-01-11 - Play card
+### 2024-01-12 - Matches previous card
 Wrote a method to determine where or not the card the client wants to play matches the previously played card.
-Still need to work on sending the previously played card to the next player.
+Doesn't allow client to play a card that doesn't match during the game.
+Allows client to draw one time only and then prompts client to play a card again.

 ## Sherlyn Wu